MatthewBieda/VKEngine/README.md

 - **Instanced Rendering**
   Efficiently render large numbers of identical objects.

+- **Material Batching**
+  Batch draw calls on a per-material basis to reduce the number of state changes needed in the render loop.

+- **Animations**
+  Update an object's model matrix at runtime to translate, rotate and scale any object.

+- **Light Casters**
+  A small cube mesh that tracks the positions of a point light, making placing lights easy.

 - **Bindless Textures**
   Uses descriptor indexing to give shaders direct access to large arrays of textures, eliminating the need to bind textures individually per draw call.